beltoforion/muparser/README.rst

 Changes:
 --------
 * using OpenMP is now the default settings for cmake based builds
 * added optimization for trivial expressions.
-(Expressions whose RPN only has a single entry)
+(Expressions with an RPN length of 1)
 * introduced a maximum length for expressions (5000 Character)
 * introduced a maximum length for identifiers (100 Characters)
 * removed the MUP_MATH_EXCEPTION macro and related functionality.
 (C++ exceptions for divide by zero or sqrt of a negative number are no longer supported)